 2021 Online Workshops

-Stephanie is offering workshops online via Zoom through a variety of art centers: the Jaffe Center for Book Arts, Maine Media Workshops & College, AVA Gallery & Art Center, Creative Arts Workshop and the Morgan Conservatory.
+Stephanie has offered workshops online via Zoom through a variety of art centers: the Jaffe Center for Book Arts, Maine Media Workshops & College, AVA Gallery & Art Center, Creative Arts Workshop and the Morgan Conservatory.
 See below for descriptions of current classes and links to registration.
 Please get in touch if you are interested in having her teach for your group.